Git GOOD

 19git push -u origin my-new-feature

-Once your work on the branch is complete and tested, you’ll want to merge
+20Once your work on the branch is complete and tested, you’ll want to merge it back into the main.

 1# Switch back to the main branch